moubi/blog/content/blog/hoc-vs-hook/index.md

 ---
 title: "Render props vs hooks"
-date: "2020-06-10"
+date: "2020-06-22"
-description: "Did hooks replace render props for state management?
-Should I still use the good old pattern or is it obsolete?"
+description: "Did hooks replace render props?
+Not at all.
+The good old pattern works and still provides high value in the common case."
 hackerNewsId: ""
 ---